Experience A Weekend in Oxford

 Fill your evening with world-class Choral Evensong in an Oxford college chapel.
 These take place every evening during University of Oxford term-time and start between 5:15pm and 6:45pm depending on which college you visit.
 We recommend joining the Choirs of the grand Christ Church Cathedral for an unforgettable evening.

-Relax in the elegant Randolph Hotel, an icon of Oxford.
+Relax in the elegant Randolph Hotel by Graduate Hotels, an icon of Oxford.
 Enjoy a tipple at the famous Morse Bar in the hotel, before heading to the Acanthus Restaurant for outstanding seasonal British cuisine.

 Start your day with an exhilarating morning on the water.
 Take a punt on the river – a truly timeless Oxford tradition – from Cherwell Boathouse to see the city from a different perspective.
 Alternatively, from Folly Bridge take a chauffeured cruise down the River Thames from Salter’s Steamers or Oxford River Cruises and admire the views of Christ Church College in the distance.

 Take a guided tour of Oxford Castle & Prison and discover the fascinating stories of the building’s 1,000-year history.
 Explore the Saxon St George’s Tower and descend deep underground to the 900-year-old crypt.

 Close to Oxford Castle & Prison is Westgate Oxford, the city’s newest shopping and entertainment centre – and here you will find an eclectic mix of global fashion brands, restaurants, bars and a boutique cinema.
 Grab lunch with a spectacular view of Oxford’s dreaming spires on Westgate’s rooftop terrace – we recommend lunching at Cinnamon Kitchen for modern Indian cuisine, Victors for modern American small plates, Pho for some healthy and hearty Vietnamese street food, or perhaps The Alchemist for their theatrical cocktail menu.

 For a more grown-up afternoon, treat yourself to an afternoon tour of The Oxford Artisan Distillery.
 One of the world’s very few craft distilleries, they use ancient heritage grain to create the finest spirits.
 Discover the principles and production processes that make their spirits, from their bespoke copper stills to the grain they grow themselves.
 Finish with a chance to taste their wonderful spirits.